Photo by Noella Ligan

 I was born in Montreal in 1979 and early enough looked to tell stories through lenses.
 I completed my BA in Communication Studies at Concordia University in 2000, specializing in Film Production.

 I then set out for Australia for a year to accomplish one of my lifelong goals in my then young life: to see the Sydney 2000 Olympic Games.
-I then returned to North America to experience a few years of professional drought, before training in cinematography as a camera assistant on major motion picture and television sets.
+I returned to North America to experience a few years of professional drought, before training in cinematography as a camera assistant on major motion picture and television sets.

 When the actors and writers' strikes in 2006-2007 in the American film industry interrupted that training, it inadvertently redirected my career towards photography.
 I worked as a photo editor for Nicolas Ruel before definitively specializing in action photography.

 In 2014, I finally made good on my promise to direct films by making a 90-minute documentary titled Sport: Le Revers de La Médaille (The Harder They Fall) for Arte, earning a nomination with my co-director for a Laurier de l’Audiovisuel in the process.
-I continue to work on major sports and cultural events, namely in para (disability) sport and with the Paris Opéra Ballet.
+My second film, also coproduced by Arte, comes out in 2025.
+Adieu l'Opéra is about three Paris Opera Ballet dancers facing their last days on stage, and the uncertain aftermath of their illustrious careers.

 The world is a very small place.
 I hope my work will have done its share to make it even smaller.